Completing Networks by Learning Local Connection Patterns: Experiments

 \subsection{Metrics}

-We treated completion of the invert L region of the adjacency matrix as a binary classification task, and we evaluated the performance of our model and baseline models on the basis of two metrics: the area under the ROC curve (AUC) and average precision (AP).
-We randomly sampled equal numbers of negative and positive edges when evaluating AUC and AP.
-Moreover, we are particularly interested in evaluating the performance over the part where both endpoints of an edge are in the unobserved part of the network.
-We denote those values as $AUC_{uu}$ and $AP_{uu}$ respectively.
+The completion of the inverted L region of the adjacency matrix can be understood as a task of binary classification, and we evaluate the performances of our model and baselines on the basis of two metrics: the area under the ROC curve (AUC) and the average precision (AP).
+As previous literature suggests \cite{xu2019generative}, we randomly sampled equal numbers of negative and positive edges when evaluating AUC and AP.

+Moreover, we are particularly interested in evaluating the performance over the part where both endpoints of an edge are in the unobserved part.
+Therefore, we use two sets of metrics, namely $AUC_{Observed - Unobserved}$ and $AP_{Unobserved - Unobserved}$, to evaluate the performances of the connections between observed nodes and unobserved nodes, and the connections between unobserved nodes, respectively.

-The network completion algorithm gives us a probability matrix that describes the complete network structure, but we can not use it directly with the adjacency matrix to calculate AUC or AP, this is because the inferred unobserved nodes need to be aligned with the actual unobserved nodes.
-That's to say, for the probability matrix returned by the network completion algorithm, we need a permutation matrix to reorder the rows and columns corresponding to the unobserved nodes so that the permutated probability matrix resembles the adjacency matrix as much as possible.
-This process is described in eq\ref{eq:eq7}.
+To calculate AUC and AP, we need to compare the predicted connection probability matrix with a ground truth adjacency matrix, however, we can not do this comparison directly because the inferred unobserved nodes need to be aligned with the actual unobserved nodes.
+That's to say, for the probability matrix returned by the network completion algorithm, we need a permutation matrix to reorder the rows and columns corresponding to the unobserved nodes so that the probability matrix after the permutation resembles the adjacency matrix as much as possible.
+There are $N_m$ possible permutations, and for fairness, we choose the best permutation we can find when comparing algorithm performance.
+This is actually a hard problem which is called sub-graph matching.
+However, this problem can be solved by the method reported in \cite{fishkind2019seeded} by optimizing the loss function in:

-Where $A$ and $\hat{A}$ means groundtruth complete adjacency matrix respectively, $P$ is the permutation matrix that keeps the $N_o*N_o$ submatrix in the upper left as a diagonal matrix.
-Therefore, $P\hat{A}P^T$ means reorder the rows and columns between unobserved nodes and remain the observable part unchanged. $||\cdot||_F^2$ means the Frobenius norm on matrices.
+where $A$ and $P$ represent the ground truth adjacency matrix and the predicted probability matrix, respectively; $Q\in \mathcal{Q}$ is a permutation matrix. $\mathcal{Q}$ is the set of all possible permutations but keeping the sub-matrix of the first $N_o*N_o$ entries corresponding to the observed nodes(the upper left region) being a diagonal matrix.
+Therefore, $QPQ^T$ means to reorder the rows and columns of the sub-matrix for the unobserved nodes and remain the observable part unchanged. $||\cdot||_F^2$ means the Frobenius norm on matrices.
 Then the aligning problem can be defined as an optimization problem.
-Finding the proper p means each of the unobserved nodes we infer has a neighbor structure most similar to that of a real unobserved node.
+The reason why we find a proper $Q$ is because we try to find a node alignment such that each of the unobserved node that we inferred has a local connection pattern to be similar to that of a real unobserved nodes as possible as it can.